SoftwareAG/c8y-docs/content/change-logs/analytics/apama-in-c8y-20240821-Added-breadcrumbs-to-Streaming-Analytics-application.md

 ticket: PAB-4573
 version:
 ---
-To maintain consistency with default {{< product-c8y-iot >}} applications like cockpit, breadcrumbs have been added to the Streaming Analytics application.
+To maintain consistency with the default {{< product-c8y-iot >}} applications such as Cockpit, breadcrumbs have been added to the Streaming Analytics application.
 You can use the breadcrumbs to easily navigate up the hierarchy.